xoqem/PostfixNotation/README.md

 Unit Tests
 ----------

 The unit tests currently aren't integrated into the build process (because they required setting up PhantomJS and having more info about the build box, which seemed like overkill for this).
 For now, you can run them by simply going to the test.html page (which is a sibling of the index.html page) in either the tmp/debug or tmp/release folders.
+I tried to cover all the major bases with many tests cases, but do let me know if I missed something that should be added to the test cases.

 Building: